Freelance work from home jobs.

 Types of freelance work at home positions

 The marketplaces will have usually have thousands of different types of jobs posted.
 The exact details will vary by hiring company as well.
 In addition, some on the exchanges will focus on certain industries.
-For example, you may find more writing type positions on Elance.
-One of the companies, Odesk, has over 500,000 employers that have looked for freelancers in the past or that are currently seeking employees.
+For example, you may find more writing type positions on Upwork.
+They have over 500,000 employers that have looked for freelancers in the past or that are currently seeking employees.
 They have been searching for all different types of positions and skillsets, ranging from simple data entry tasks to things such as mobile website development.

 Some of the areas of positions available include writing, administrative support, proofreading, at home customer service representatives, web development, graphic design, data entry, a variety of programming and much more.
-Most of these types of jobs are work from home positions.
+Most of these types of freelance jobs are work from home positions, but there are also face to face or local positions.
 They tend to allow employees a tremendous amount of flexibility.
+Other job opportunities include:

 How to find a job